University Safety Committee

-The University Safety Committee is the central steering committee established by the Vice-Chancellor and reports to the Vice-Chancellor's Committee.
-It deals with policy and procedural matters affecting work area and personnel throughout the University.
+The University Safety Committee is the central steering committee established by the Vice-Chancellor and reports to the Vice-Chancellor's Executive.
+It deals with policy and procedural matters affecting work areas and employees throughout the University.
 Issues which cannot be resolved locally may be referred to this committee for advice.
 Additionally this committee has an oversight role to ensure local issues that have wider implications are raised to the appropriate level.

 - encouraging an active interest in workplace health and safety among University employees;

 - reviewing and endorsing policy, standards and procedures;

 - supporting the provision of information, education and training for employees, students, contractors and visitors to the University;

 - reviewing the circumstances surrounding incidents referred to the Committee and making recommendations;

 - responding to recommendations from faculty or department health and safety committees;

 - developing and maintaining the mechanisms for resolution of workplace health and safety issues; and

 - making recommendations to the Vice-Chancellor on matters concerning workplace health and safety at USQ.

 Members and roles